Vijaya College, Bengaluru: History

 Vijaya College expanded its infrastructure to accommodate a steep increase in enrollment.
 Nearly 5000 students have attended Vijaya College.

 The college was split in 2002 into Degree and PU colleges.
 Vijaya College is now a full-fledged Degree college.

 Leadership

-B. V Narayana Rao guides the institution as the secretary of BHS Higher Education Society.
-The President is Dr. N. S. Sundara Rajan.
+B.V.
+Narayana Rao guides the institution as the secretary of BHS Higher Education Society.
+The President is Dr. N.S.
+Sundara Rajan.

-The BHS Managing Committee started the Bangalore Intermediate College in Vokkaligara Sangha Campus, Vishveswarapuram, Bangalore with two sections of 60 students each.
+The BHS Managing Committee started the Bangalore Intermediate College in Vokkaligara Sangha Campus, Vishveswarapuram, Bengaluru with two sections of 60 students each.